Written by Tenley Haraldson.

 Saturday: Laundry Room

-Using a microfiber towel and Multi-Surface Cleaner, first wipe down the outside of the washer and dryer.
+Using a microfiber towel and Natural Surface Cleaner, wipe down the outside of the washer and dryer.
 Pay attention to the soap dispenser.

 Pour a mixture of ¼ cup water and ¼ cup baking soda into the washing machine’s detergent container.
-Next, add 2 cups of white vinegar into the drum.
-Run a hot cycle (without clothes) and scrub the inside of the basin immediately after you open the door.
+Add 2 cups of white vinegar into the drum, run a hot cycle (without clothes), and scrub the interior immediately after you open the door.

 One in, One out

-After removing lint from the lint trap, dust your appliances, window sills, etc. Follow with a quick sweep and mop.
+After cleaning out the lint trap, dust appliances, window sills, and any other surfaces that need attention.
+Follow with a quick sweep and mop.

 A cluttered and/or dirty home can actually have a major impact on your health: